-Approval for these appointments is documented by means of an Affiliation Agreement identifying the student(s) and describing the arrangements for their appointment at Stanford.
-Attachments to this agreement specify the timing of the appointment and the sources of financial support, if any, for each student.
-[NOTE: Both links will download a Word form.]
-Because these students will enroll in the appropriate TGR course each quarter, their appointments should start on a date coinciding with the start of an academic quarter at Stanford (see discussion of enrollment, below).
+Approval for these appointments is documented by means of an institutional Students of New Faculty at Stanford University - Part 1: Affiliation Agreement identifying the student(s) and describing the arrangements for their appointment at Stanford.
+The Students of New Faculty at Stanford University - Part 2: Student Addendum to this agreement, completed for each student, specifies the timing of the appointment and the sources of financial support, if any, for each student.
+Because these students will enroll in the appropriate TGR course each quarter, their appointments should start on a date coinciding with the start of an academic quarter at Stanford (see discussion of enrollment below).

 Students are appointed into this status for one year at a time, up to a limit of three years.
-The Stanford department may request extensions beyond the third year.
-Approval for extensions requires the concurrence of the Stanford school dean’s office and the Vice Provost for Graduate Education, along with the appropriate office(s) at the student’s home institution.
+The Stanford degree program in which the student is appointed may request extensions beyond the third year.
+Approval for extensions requires the concurrence of the Stanford school dean’s office and the Office of the Vice Provost for Graduate Education, along with the appropriate office(s) at the student’s home institution.

 International students who have been granted F or J visa sponsorship by their home institution will remain on that visa during their appointment at Stanford.
 The appropriate office at the degree-granting institution will confirm this status with Stanford’s Bechtel International Center in advance of the student’s appointment here.

-When enrolled in this status, students may also enroll for up to three additional units, which cannot be applied toward degree requirements at the home institution.
+When enrolled in TGR status, students may enroll in one to three units, which cannot be applied toward degree requirements at the home institution.
 Students of New Faculty are not expected to enroll in more than three units; if enrolled in four or more units, the student will be charged the graduate per-unit tuition rate, rather than the TGR rate.